troxel/webpanel/README.md

 create_CA_cert.py

-That will recreate a new CA cert if desired but this is not necessary.
+That will recreate a new CA cert.
+After install run create_CA_cert.py

-However a new server cert should be created from the sslcert page which will create and install a new server with the parameters entered for the common name.
+A new server cert should be created from the sslcert page which will create and install a new server with the parameters entered for the common name.
 With in place and the CA installed in the trusted store you should have warning-free ssl access.
 The new cert is a v3 x509 cert.